centrifuge/documentation/docs/learn/interest-rate-methodology/index.md

 We use fixed precision decimals for any monetary amounts.
 Interest Rates are typically of type `ray` with 27 digits precision and amounts are of type `wad` which has 18 digits precision.

-This is usually explicitally mentioned in throught the codebase.
+This is usually explicitly mentioned throughout the codebase.